mrthlinh/FIFA-World-Cup-Prediction/report/report.md

 # Methodology
 Our main objectives of prediction are "Win / Lose / Draw" and "Goal Difference".
-In this work, we do two main experiments:
+In this work, we do two main experiments, for each experiment we follow these procedure
+ - Split data into 70:30
+ - First we perform "normalization" of features, convert category to number
+ - Second we perform k-fold cross validation to select the best parameters for each model based on some criteria.
+ - Third we use the best model to do prediction on 10-fold cross validation (9 folds for training and 1 fold for testing) to achieve the mean of test error.
+This error is more reliable.

- 1. Build classifiers for "Win / Lose / Draw" from 2005.
+__Experiment 1.__ Build classifiers for "Win / Lose / Draw" from 2005.
 Because feature "Bet Odds" are only available after 2005 so we only conduct experiments for this period of time.

- 2. Build classifiers for "Goal Difference" for "World Cup" and "UEFA EURO" after 2010.
+__Experiment 2.__ Build classifiers for "Goal Difference" for "World Cup" and "UEFA EURO" after 2010.
 The reason is because features of "Squad Strength" are not always available before 2010, some national teams does not have database of squad strength in FIFA Video Games.
 We know that tackling prediction with regression would be hard so we turn "Goal Difference" into classification by defining labels as follows:

  __Team A vs Team B__
  - "win_1": A wins with 1 goal differences